 - Deadlines are important and not controlled by CES.
 If you miss a registration deadline, we might not be able to get you into the class of your choice. - Make course registration a priority during the coming weeks.
 Please keep an eye on your email, respond promptly and set up a Zoom appointment as soon as possible. - Make sure you get into the right class and get your courses approved at your home university or college.
 We ask all students to confirm that they will get credit for each class they sign up for.
-We also send out course manuals to make double sure that the course is suitable.
-Because once you are registered for a course, we can only address changes for academic reasons and ONLY before classes start. - Maastricht University students have the opportunity to resit an exam in case they fail.
-Resits usually take place after the CES programme has officially ended and require students to be in Maastricht.
-So unfortunately, resits are not an option for most CES students.
-If you are struggling throughout a course please feel free to contact your programme coordinator in due time so they can support you with your exam preparation.
+We also send out course manuals/descriptions to make double sure that the course is suitable. - Resits usually take place after the end of the programme and often require students to be in Maastricht in person.
+Hence, they are not necessarily an option for CES students.
+If you are struggling throughout a course please feel free to reach out to your programme coordinator in due time so they can support you in finding the right resources.